 This Japanese spice blend comprises an umami mixture of ingredients such as chilli flakes, seaweed and sesame seeds.
 This key Japanese ingredient is usually heavy on the chilli, making this a great way to season your soups and rice while adding a fiery kick.
 Dating back a few thousand years in Japan, this seven-spice has come a long way and is typically added to ramen or Gyudon.

 #5 Sansho pepper

 With its strong, tangy flavours, sansho pepper is often added as a garnish to grilled or fried meat and is commonly served with freshwater eels in Japan.
 Made from the peppercorns of the Japanese prickly ash – a fragrant shrub – it’s a lot milder than its Sichuan counterpart, but also has a slight numbing effect.
-Add this to soups, stews, or hot pot, if you’d like an intense, citrusy spice!
+Add this to soups, stews, or Asian hot pot, if you’d like an intense, citrusy spice!

 Wasabi is made from Japanese horseradish and has a very similar taste to mustard, with a spice that dissipates quickly – although you will feel it in your nose more than your tongue.
 Originating in Japan, wasabi has varying grades.
 The highest grade of wasabi has a slightly sweet taste and is served freshly grated.
-Wasabi is one of my favourite Asian spices and is usually served with sushi, in between the fish and rice.
+Wasabi is one of our favourite Asian spices and is usually served with sushi, in between the fish and rice.

 #7 Gochugaru (Korean red pepper flakes)